Meet Pat

 • Co-authored SB 2 significantly limiting future property taxes

-Pat with his wife Susan and their sons Thomas and Mac
+Pat with his sons Thomas and Mac

 Pat Fallon, during his 8 year tenure in the Texas Legislature, has built a strong conservative record and a reputation for being a fierce and passionate advocate for Texas taxpayers.
 He’s taken the lead on issues that matter to law-abiding patriots.
 Pat’s been an unwavering champion to secure the border, enforce the ban on sanctuary cities, protect our historical monuments, support Pro-Life initiatives, safeguard the 2nd and 10th Amendments and provide property tax relief to all Texans.